 Taking SoFi Checking and Savings With You

 Bringing your best furry friend with you should be fun, not stressful.
-You could help limit financial stress on the road with a reliable cash management account, like SoFi Money®️, that you can take anywhere.
-With SoFi Money, users can save, spend, and earn all in one place.
+You could help limit financial stress on the road with a reliable checking and savings account, like SoFi Checking and Savings®️, that you can take anywhere.
+With SoFi Checking and Savings, users can save, spend, and earn all in one place.

 You could use the card to pay for all the expenses along the way, including your roadside snacks and your pup’s favorite treats, and cover those pesky airline fees for your cat.
 You have access to your money around the world (at 55,000+ ATMs), without any ATM fees.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.